Adam-S-Amir/Adam-S-Amir/README.md

 my GitHub used to function as a work portfolio, however i don't wanna work in CS anymore.

-so now, this is my archive of any and all programming projects I do.
+so now, this is my archive of any and all programming projects ive got.

-nothing here is serious, it's all shits & giggles.

 <!--